 History and etymology

-It is named after R May and J Thurner who initially anatomically described the phenomenon in 1957 4-5.
-It was then clinically described by Cockett and Thomas in 1965.
+It is named after R May and J Thurner who initially described the phenomenon anatomically in 1957 4,5.
+It was then clinically described by FB Cockett and M Lea Thomas in 1965 11.

 In imaging modalities where cross-sectional anatomy is difficult to appreciate, the differential includes